FabrizioC95/SelfScheduled_Neural_Clustering/README.md

 - 2. Click "SelfScheduled_Neural_Clustering.ipynb"
 - 3. Click "Open in Colab" at the top
 - 4. Follow the instructions in the notebook

+## TO-DO:
+- Upload each module as an individual file
+- Create "main" file for using the network
+- Build into lib for easier usage